Windows Forms Applications

 Implementing the Design Requirements

 - Add two textboxes to the form; size and place as shown.
 In the Properties Window, change the names of the textboxes to something meaningful such as textBoxYourName and textBoxHobby.
-There are a variety of opinions regarding control naming in VS. I prefer control name first followed by purpose but I will leave that to developer preference.
+I recommend inspecting the code for the corresponding control name since the code is used to access the controls.
+There are a variety of opinions regarding control naming in VS. I prefer control name first followed by purpose but I will leave that to developer preference but keep in mind that control names on the form and in code must correlate.
 Set the Text property of each box to the values shown.

 - Add three labels and name appropriately.
-From this point, I will not repeat the advice to name appropriately.
 Set the Visible property of each to False which means that the labels will initially not be visible on the form.
 When do you think the labels will become visible?

 - Add a groupbox to the form and THEN add three radio buttons to the groupbox.
 By adding radio buttons to the same groupbox, the buttons behave as a group in which one and only one can be selected.